MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

               version: 2
         ```

-    - 2 NICs in different subnet, but in the same VNET:
+    - Two NICs in different subnets but in the same VNET:

         ```yaml
         network: